jdb/jdb.github.com/concurrent.rst

 obvious that these downloads should be executed in parallel, or, *concurrently*, and this is the raison d'être of the Twisted Python framework.
 Processes and threads are well-known primitives for programming concurrently but Twisted does without (not even behind your back), because it is not adapted for scalable network programming.
-This frees the developer from using semaphores, mutexes or recursive locks.
+This frees the developer from using locks, recursive locks, or mutexes.
 The solution presented at the end of the article does not have more line of codes, does not take much longer for *n* downloads than it takes for one download (a constant complexity) and is actually three times faster.

+.. says that mutex stands for mutual exclusion

 .. note::

    A frequently heard reaction at this point is "Python is a slow